Silent Night, Deadly Night (2025 film)

-Silent Night, Deadly Night is a 2025 slasher film written and directed by Mike P. Nelson.
-It is the second remake of the 1984 film of the same name after Silent Night (2012), as well as the seventh overall installment of the Silent Night, Deadly Night series.
+Silent Night, Deadly Night is a 2025 Christmas slasher film written and directed by Mike P. Nelson.
+It is the second reboot of the 1984 film of the same name after Silent Night (2012), as well as the seventh overall installment of the Silent Night, Deadly Night series.
 The film stars Rohan Campbell as Billy Chapman, along with Ruby Modine, David Lawrence Brown, David Tomlinson, and Mark Acheson.

-Silent Night, Deadly Night premiered at Fantastic Fest on September 21, 2025.
-It is scheduled to be released in the United States by Cineverse on December 12, 2025.
+Silent Night, Deadly Night premiered at Fantastic Fest on September 21, 2025, and was released in the United States by Cineverse on December 12, 2025.
+The film received generally positive reviews from critics and has grossed $5.6 million at the box office.